No-Towel Pumpkin Roll

 I have been using wax paper to make this no-towel pumpkin roll since I gave up that "stinking" towel.
 One day, I decided to make another one and realized I was out of wax paper.

 Instead of going to the supermarket late in the evening, I decided to use parchment paper.
-Here is what I found in their differences.
+Here is what I found of their differences.

 Wax Paper

-1. Very flexible.
-As soon as you pour the batter, it forms the shape of the baking sheet.
+- Very flexible.
+As soon as you pour the batter onto it, it forms the shape of the baking sheet.

-2. When you open the oven door to get the cake out, you can smell the wax, which is not a pleasant one either.
+- When you open the oven door to get the cake out, you can smell the wax, which is not a pleasant one, unfortunately.

 Parchment Paper

-4. If you are going to roll this cake width-wise, you definitely need parchment paper to leverage its sturdiness.
+- If you are going to roll this cake widthwise, you definitely need parchment paper to leverage its sturdiness.

 In conclusion, you can either use wax paper or parchment paper.
 It depends on your comfort level.
 Each has its own pros and cons.